 It stands to reason that a town known for its church bells must also have several churches.
-In fact the center of Agnone contains block after block of churches, many dating from the mid-15th century or earlier.
-Among the most important are Sant’Emidio (1443), which is unique for its austere, Tuscan-like facade and asymmetrial, double-naved interior, and Sant’Antonio (1128), the end point for the famous ‘Ndocciata, a Christmas Eve torch parade.
+In fact, the center of Agnone contains block after block of churches, many dating from the mid-15th century or earlier.
+Among the most important are Sant’Emidio (1443), which is unique for its austere, Tuscan-like facade and asymmetrical, double-naved interior, and Sant’Antonio (1128), the endpoint for the famous ‘Ndocciata, a Christmas Eve torch parade.

 But we were here for Easter, a much more somber time, at least during Settimana Santa, Holy Week.
 It was on Good Friday when quiet Agnone came to life with its procession of the Dead Christ.
-This morbid parade is lead each year by the Congregation of the Dead, a group of black hooded congregants from the church of Santa Croce (1446).
+This morbid parade is led each year by the Congregation of the Dead, a group of black-hooded congregants from the church of Santa Croce (1446).

-Perhaps it is said that Molise doesn’t exist because there exists a part of Italy that is no longer recognizable to so many–the Italy of rugged, rural landscapes and traditional rituals practically untouched by tourism.
+Perhaps it is said that Molise doesn’t exist because there exists a part of Italy that is no longer recognizable to so many—the Italy of rugged, rural landscapes and traditional rituals practically untouched by tourism.
 There’s also the logistics of traveling to Molise that keep the region out of sight and mind.
-At more than two hours by car or train from Rome, Molise is difficult to reach especially when you consider that a Freccia fast train will whisk you from Rome to Florence or Naples in about an hour.
+At more than two hours by car or train from Rome, Molise is challenging to reach—especially when you consider that a fast train can whisk you from Rome to Florence or Naples in about an hour.